 - We work primarily with two professional grade primers and choose based off of the wood (one that blocks out stains and tannins for wood ones for example).
 If a painter tells you the product they use does not require primer, this is just laziness and if they are cutting corners here, they will cut corners elsewhere too.

-- We use paint products that are revered within the industry with a proven track record and a solid reputation for endurance and durability.
+- We use products that are revered within the industry, are industrial wood coatings (not paint) with a proven track record and a solid reputation for endurance and durability.

-- We sand (and sand, and sand) between every coat to start the next coat off with the smoothest foundation and minimized brush strokes.
+- We sand (and sand, and sand) between every coat to start the next coat off with the smoothest foundation and minimized brush or roller strokes.

 - It’s simple to look around a home and see what the kitchen will be put through day to day and suggest the appropriate finish.
-We also pride ourselves on having the confidence to stand by our recommendations and comfortably explaining the pros and cons of Satin, SemiGloss and HighGloss.
+We also pride ourselves on having the confidence to stand by our recommendations and comfortably explaining the pros and cons of Low Gloss (my fave!), Satin, SemiGloss and HighGloss.